antmicro/kenning/docs/source/kenning-api.rst

 * :ref:`modelwrapper-api` class - trains the model, prepares the model, performs model-specific input preprocessing and output postprocessing, runs inference on host using native framework,
 * :ref:`modelcompiler-api` class - optimizes and compiles the model,
 * :ref:`runtime-api` class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
-* :ref:`runtimeprotocol-api` class - implements the communication protocol between the host and the target.
+* :ref:`runtimeprotocol-api` class - implements the communication protocol between the host and the target,
+* :ref:`dataprovider-api` class - implements providing data from such sources as camera, TCP connection or others for inference,
+* :ref:`outputcollector-api` class - implements parsing and utilizing data coming from inference (such as displaying the visualizations, sending the results to via TCP).

 Model processing
 ~~~~~~~~~~~~~~~~